BioDepot/fiji-clij/README.md

 to the Bwb platform.
 Like all Bwb workflows, the benchmarking workflow is containerized, which means it can be deployed on a more powerful cloud server with minimal effort, and does not require installation of anything besides Docker (and video drivers).
+This repository provides detailed instructions on how to set up and launch CLIJ in the Bwb using Amazon Web Services (AWS).

+CITATION for this work: Accelerated and Reproducible Fiji for image processing using GPUs on the cloud.
+Ling-Hong Hung, Evan Straw, Zachary Colburn, Ka Yee Yeung.
+Pre-print bioRxiv 10.1101/2022.07.15.500283. doi: https://doi.org/10.1101/2022.07.15.500283

 ## Table of Contents
 - [Requirements](#requirements)